 Jump To Section

-“The one piece of research that really got me going with the American president was what is called the President’s Daily Diary,” Aaron says.
+“The one piece of research that really got me going with the American president was what is called the President’s Daily Diary,” Sorkin says.
 “The President’s Daily Diary isn’t like, ‘Dear Diary, today she looked at me in geometry.’
 It is a minute-by-minute accounting of what the president did that day.”

-How to Create Three-Dimensional Characters
+How Did Sorkin Create Three-Dimensional Characters on The West Wing?

-“I was just suddenly struck by the fact that it was a human person in the White House,” Aaron says.
+“I was just suddenly struck by the fact that it was a human person in the White House,” Sorkin says.
 “Because next to a meeting with the Treasury Secretary or with a king, he would go back to the East Wing for a 20-minute nap.”

 The West Wing is a cultural phenomenon for many reasons, but the humanity of its characters—including Martin Sheen’s President Bartlet—is undoubtedly one of them.
-And Aaron’s process of deep research as well as his creative interpretation of the various tidbits he found, is to thank for that.
+And Sorkin’s process of deep research as well as his creative interpretation of the various tidbits he found, is to thank for that.